About the Closure of Small Press Distribution: FAQ

 Is there any assistance available to publishers previously distributed by SPD?

-Yes!
-CLMP is thrilled to announce a new regranting program for presses distributed by SPD at the time of its closure.
-Through the Small Press Future Fund, presses may apply for grants of $5,000, $10,000, or $15,000 to implement projects that will strengthen operations and distribution efforts as they recover.
-The application period is now open, with a deadline of December 2.
+Previously, CLMP announced a new regranting program for presses distributed by SPD at the time of its closure.
+Through the Small Press Future Fund, presses could apply for grants of $5,000, $10,000, or $15,000 to implement projects that will strengthen operations and distribution efforts as they recover.
+The application period is now closed, and recipients will be notified mid-January 2025.
 Funding from the Mellon Foundation makes this program possible.
-CLMP will be hosting a virtual information session about the grant on Monday, November 4 at 4pm eastern.
-You can register here.

 Previously, on April 25, 2024, the Poetry Foundation announced the Bridge Fund for Small Presses.
 Nonprofit presses that publish poetry and have been impacted by the SPD closure, including those that are fiscally sponsored, were eligible.
 Guidelines can be viewed here.